Seasonal Affective Disorder (SAD)

 If you dread the winter because it makes you feel constantly tired, moody, irritable and low, you may be one of the many people in the UK who experiences Seasonal Affective Disorder (SAD).

-It is, however, thought to be three times more common in women than in men, and usually affects women of childbearing age (it’s less common in children and older adults).
+It is, however, thought to be three times more common in women than in men, and usually affects women of childbearing age (it’s less common in children and older adults)(i).

 Formerly recognised as a disorder in the 1980s, SAD is a real illness, and can affect you and your ability to function normally as much as any other type of clinical depression.
 Experts still don’t know what causes it.
 But many believe it’s caused by lack of natural daylight, since symptoms usually start around the time when the clocks go back in the autumn and lasts until spring.

-Hormone connection Some also believe the hormones melatonin and serotonin are involved, though it’s not yet clear how.
+Some also believe the hormones melatonin and serotonin are involved, though it’s not fully understood how (iv).
 For instance, low light levels are thought to increase the brain’s production of melatonin, which can disrupt the body’s internal clock (or circadian rhythm).
 The pineal gland produces more melatonin during the hours of darkness, making you feel sleepy.
 But some people who have SAD are thought to produce more melatonin than usual, making them feel tired throughout the day.